 But, in Luke 15: 17, Jesus says in the parable of the prodigal son, When he came to his senses, he said, ‘how many of my father’s hired men have food to spare, and here I am starving to death.
 I will set out and go back to my father and say to him: Father, I have sinned against heaven and against you.
 I am no longer worthy to be called your son; make me like one of your hired men.’
 So he got up and went to his father.
 But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him.

 When we come to our senses after a time of poor choices, Jesus is right there to welcome us into his loving arms.
 Pray for your prodigal child and know that you can trust in God for her future.
 God waits for her to come to her senses and run back to him.
-I write more about this topic HERE.
+Read more about being disappointed with homeschooling when your child makes poor choices.

 Trust in God when all you’ve worked for is gone